-Ukraine also maintains MRLs for two radiological isotopes: Cesium (Cs) and Strontium (Sr).
+Ukraine also maintains MRLs for two radiological isotopes: 137Cesium (137Cs) and 90Strontium (90Sr).
 FAS is unaware of trade problems associated with those indicators, but appropriate MRLs remain compulsory for all imported products.
 A separate FAIRS Subject Report provides information on radiological MRLs for different products.
+Although no requirements for foods and food ingredients treated with ionizing radiation exist, Ukraine notified corresponding draft requirements to the WTO.
+The list of products allowed to be treated with radiation includes only dry spices, aromatic herbs, and dry vegetable mixes.